geekybot/skepsis-market/skepsis-web/docs/user-guide.md

 1. Check the FAQ section
 2. Join the community Discord for support
-3. Contact support@skepsis.io for assistance
+3. Contact team@skepsis.live for assistance

 ---